Instant Pot Corned Beef and Cabbage will become your go to method to cook Corned Beef! This meal is designed to be pressure cooked!

 Can I use broth instead of water?

-Certainly, just make sure it’s sodium free or low sodium broth, otherwise you will end up with way too much salt in all the ingredients – it won’t taste good.
+Certainly, just make sure it’s sodium free or low sodium broth.
+Otherwise you will end up with way too much salt in all the ingredients.
+As a result it won’t taste good.

-Next, cabbage, potatoes and carrots are added to the pot and cooked on high pressure in the same water that beef was cooked in, but only for 6 minutes.
+Next, cabbage, potatoes and carrots are added to the pot.
+They are cooked on high pressure in the same water that beef was cooked in, but only for 6 minutes.

-Lift out rack is used only when cooking beef and is removed before vegetables are added.
+I use lift out rack only when cooking beef and remove it before adding the vegetables.

 Why make corned beef in the Instant Pot?